hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `oms_agent` - (Optional) A `oms_agent` block as defined below.
 For more details, please visit [How to onboard Azure Monitor for containers](https://docs.microsoft.com/en-us/azure/monitoring/monitoring-container-insights-onboard).

 ---

+A `auto_scaler_profile` block supports the following:

+* `balance_similar_node_groups` - Detect similar node groups and balance the number of nodes between them.
+Defaults to `false`.

+* `max_graceful_termination_sec` - Maximum number of seconds the cluster autoscaler waits for pod termination when trying to scale down a node.
+Defaults to `600`.

+* `scale_down_delay_after_add` - How long after the scale up of AKS nodes the scale down evaluation resumes.
+Defaults to `10m`.

+* `scale_down_delay_after_delete` - How long after node deletion that scale down evaluation resumes.
+Defaults to the value used for `scan_interval`.

+* `scale_down_delay_after_failure` - How long after scale down failure that scale down evaluation resumes.
+Defaults to `3m`.

+* `scan_interval` - How often the AKS Cluster should be re-evaluated for scale up/down.
+Defaults to `10s`.

+* `scale_down_unneeded` - How long a node should be unneeded before it is eligible for scale down.
+Defaults to `10m`.

+* `scale_down_unready` - How long an unready node should be unneeded before it is eligible for scale down.
+Defaults to `20m`.

+* `scale_down_utilization_threshold` - Node utilization level, defined as sum of requested resources divided by capacity, below which a node can be considered for scale down.
+Defaults to `0.5`.

+---

 A `azure_active_directory` block supports the following: